Talk to Your Dentist to Lower Your Dental Bills

 Dental insurance is an excellent choice for making preventive care affordable.
 But if you’re uninsured and facing big dental bills now, insurance won’t help.

 Dental insurance policies impose a 6-12 month waiting period before coverage for restorative care is available.
 Your dental insurance may also set limits on how often you can get treatment for specific issues (such as replacement crowns or dentures).
 And dental insurance often does not cover treatment for pre-existing conditions (e.g.: dental conditions and problems that you had prior to purchasing the policy).
 Plus, your coverage will be limited, dental insurance has an annual spending cap of $1000-$1500 per year (a few plans go up to $2000).
 That works out to about one root canal and a crown if you’re lucky.
 After you exceed your annual spending cap, you’ll be paying out of pocket for dental for the rest of the year – or going without dental care.If you’re facing big dental bills, consider a dental savings plans.
 There are no spending caps, no waiting periods, and no exclusions for pre-existing conditions.
-When you join a savings plan, you gain access to a nationwide network of thousands of dentists who offer savings of 10%-60% to plan members.
+When you join a dental discount plan, you gain access to a nationwide network of thousands of dentists who offer savings of 10%-60% to plan members.